Encino Visitation Rights Lawyers

 Types of Visitation Arrangements in California

-In California, visitation determines how much time a parent spends living with or seeing their child.
 There are four different types of visitation arrangements in California:

 - Scheduled visitation.
 With a scheduled visitation arrangement, the parents lay out what days they are allowed to house or visit their child.
 This includes rules for dividing holidays and other events such as vacations and birthdays.
 Each parent must comply with the visitation schedule, or they could face legal penalties.

 - Reasonable visitation.
 With a reasonable visitation arrangement, the parents do not have a set schedule for when each parent houses or visits the child.
 Instead, they can exchange custody as they see fit.
-This type of schedule can work for parents with flexible schedules and who get along well, enabling them to adjust their visitation arrangement to whatever's easiest for the parents and child.
+This type of schedule can work for parents with flexible schedules who get along well, enabling them to adjust their visitation arrangement to whatever's easiest for the parents and child.
 However, for parents who have more difficulty agreeing on terms for visitation, a scheduled visitation arrangement may be preferable.

 - Supervised visitation.
 With a supervised visitation arrangement, one parent can only see their child with another individual, typically an adult or professional from a childcare agency, present.